White House Correspondents' Dinner shooting suspect set to appear in federal court

 Stay up to date with our Politics newsletter, sent weekly.

-Cole Allen, 31, made his first public appearance in federal court in Washington, D.C. just a little over a day after the thwarted attack at the dinner, which was attended by President Trump, top administration officials, lawmakers and journalists.
+Cole Allen, 31, made his first public appearance in federal court in Washington, D.C. following Saturday's thwarted attack at the dinner, which was attended by President Trump, top administration officials, lawmakers and journalists.

 Allen walked into the courtroom wearing a blue prison uniform.
 He answered questions from the federal judge, but otherwise remained quiet.